pzivich/zEpid/docs/index.rst

 zEpid
 =====================================

-*zEpid* is an epidemiology analysis toolkit, providing easy to use tools for epidemiologists coding in python3.
-The purpose of this package is to provide a toolset to make epidemiology e-z.
-A variety of calculations and plots can be generated through various functions.
+*zEpid* is a Python 3.5+ epidemiology analysis toolkit.
+The purpose of this library is to make epidemiology e-z to do in Python.
+A variety of calculations, estimators, and plots can be implemented.
 Current features include:

--  Basic epidemiology calculations on pandas Dataframes (risk ratio, risk difference, incidence rate difference, etc.)
+-  Basic epidemiology calculations on pandas Dataframes
+  -  Risk ratio, risk difference, number needed to treat, incidence rate ratio, etc.
+  -  Interaction contrasts and interaction contrast ratios
+  -  Semi-bayes
--  Summary measure calculations
+-  Summary measure calculations from summary data
+  -  Risk ratio, risk difference, number needed to treat, incidence rate ratio, etc.
+  -  Interaction contrasts and interaction contrast ratios
+  -  Semi-bayes
--  Graphics (functional form plots, effect measure plots, ROC curves, etc.)
+-  Graphics
+  -  Functional form plots
+  -  Forest plots (effect measure plots)
+  -  P-value plots
+-  Causal inference
+  -  Parametric g-formula
+  -  Inverse probability of treatment weights
+  -  Augmented inverse probability of treatment weights
+  -  Targeted maximum likelihood estimator
--  G-computation algorithm
+  -  Monte-Carlo g-formula
+  -  Iterative conditional g-formula
+-  Generalizability / Transportability
--  Inverse-probability weights
+  -  Inverse probability of sampling weights
--  Doubly Robust estimators
+  -  G-transport formula
+  -  Doubly-robust transport formula
 -  Sensitivity analysis tools

-A narrative description of current implemented functionality are described in the corresponding sections.
-For specific discussions of listed within
+  -  Monte Carlo bias analysis

+The website contains pages with example analyses to help demonstrate the usage of this library.
+Additionally, examples of graphics are displayed.
+The Reference page contains the full reference documentation for each function currently implemented.
+For further guided tutorials of the full range of features available in *zEpid*, check out the following `Python for Epidemiologists <https://github.com/pzivich/Python-for-Epidemiologists/>`_ tutorials.
+Additionally, if you are starting to learn Python, I recommend looking at those tutorials for the basics and some other useful resources.

 Contents:
 -------------------------------------